NatronGitHub/Natron/ProjectFiles/PowiterOsX/README_OSX.txt

 ##Configure project schemes

-Still in Xcode, in the Product menu, got into the Scheme sub-menus click Edit scheme. . .(cmd <).
-In the left menu, select "Run Powiter".
+Still in Xcode, in the Product menu, go into the Scheme sub-menu, click Edit scheme. . .(cmd <).
+In the left menu and select "Run Powiter".
 In the info tab , change the executable to Powiter.
 Then go to the option tab and select "Working directory".
 You need to put for working directory the base of Powiter_Core: e.g

 /Users/blabla/Dev/Powiter_Core